tefusion/photo-gallery-flutter-fastapi/README.md

 enter your Database/MySQL password in a .env file in the backend folder like DB_PASSWORD=...

-then you can run uvicorn main:app inside of the app folder
+then you can run uvicorn app.main:app

 ### MySQL